+Candidates on the Scholarship of Practice Track in the College of Nursing and Health Sciences, and candidates on the Lecturer Track in any college or on the Clinical Lecturer Track in the College of Nursing and Health Sciences whose job responsibilities have been modified (per Article 21.2.5) to include either scholarly responsibilities or higher-than-usual service responsibilities (or both) shall provide to the Department Chair the names of at least two recognized scholars or professionals who are qualified to evaluate their accomplishments in each added area of responsibility.
+The candidate shall provide these names in writing no later than June 1st for applications to be reviewed the following Spring.
+The Department Chair shall supplement the candidate’s list with the names of at least two additional relevant scholars or professionals in each added area of responsibility.
+The candidate may comment on but may not require the removal of any name from the final list of outside evaluators.
+Using the list so created, the Department Chair shall solicit evaluations of the candidate’s performance and professional record in each added area of responsibility.

 The Department Chair adds to the file all available evaluations of teaching effectiveness.

 The Department Personnel Committee reviews the portfolio and forwards its vote and recommendation to the Department Chair, simultaneously sending a copy to the candidate.

-The Department Chair reviews the portfolio and forwards his/her recommendation to the relevant college review committee (as described in paragraph 21.10.6(g) below), simultaneously sending a copy to the candidate.
+The Department Chair reviews the portfolio and forwards his/her recommendation to the relevant College Review Committee (as described in paragraph 21.12.3.g below), simultaneously sending copies to the Chair of the Department Personnel Committee and to the candidate.

-College Review Committees shall be constituted as follows: the relevant standing College Personnel Committee, expanded by one or two senior lecturers, selected in accordance with the normal process for populating the CPC.
-These committees review the portfolio and forward their votes and recommendations to the Dean, simultaneously sending a copy to the candidate.
+College Review Committees shall be constituted as follows: the relevant standing College Personnel Committee, expanded by one or two Senior Lecturers or Senior Lecturer II’s for candidates on the Lecturer Track, or by one or two Clinical Senior Lecturers or Clinical Senior Lecturer II’s for candidates on the Clinical Lecturer Track in the College of Nursing and Health Sciences, or by one or two Clinical Associate Professors or Clinical Professors for candidates on the Scholarship of Practice Track in the College of Nursing and Health Sciences, selected in accordance with the normal college process for populating the CPC.
+These committees shall review the portfolio and forward their votes and recommendations to the Dean, simultaneously sending copies to the Department Chair, the Chair of the Department Personnel Committee, and the candidate.

-The Dean reviews the portfolio and forwards his/her recommendation to the Provost, simultaneously sending a copy to the candidate.
+The Dean shall review the portfolio and forward his/her recommendation to the Provost, simultaneously sending copies to the College Review Committee, the Department Chair, the Chair of the Department Personnel Committee, and the candidate.

-The Provost reviews the portfolio and informs the candidate and all previous levels of review of his/her decision.
+The Provost shall review the portfolio and inform the candidate and all previous levels of review of his/her decision.